Shivani-1524/ArcadeStore-ecommerce/README.md

 # ArcadeStore-ecommerce
-Everything related to Gaming available in one site from fandom merch to gaming CDs
+Everything related to Gaming available in one site from fandom merch to gaming CDs.
+- *Note* : Please reload the page after the netlify preview loads to ensure the working of the site.
+- Auth Details ->
+email: test@email.com
+password: test

 ## Features